 Standing Committees and Workgroups

-CANSO has three Standing Committees, with supporting workgroups, which deliver policy and set standards on behalf of Members.
-They bring together global experts to address issues of common interest; to share experience for the promotion of best practice; and to develop specific policies across a broad spectrum of issues.
+CANSO has three standing committees, with supporting workgroups, which deliver policy and set standards on behalf of Members.
+They bring together global experts to address issues of common interest; to share experience for the promotion of best practice; and to develop policies across a broad spectrum of issues.

 Safety Standing Committee (SSC)

 Policy Standing Committee (PSC)

 Operations Standing Committee (OSC)